Jerusalem

 FIRST TEMPLE PERIOD

-Approximately 1000 B.C.
-King David captures the city Jebus, and makes it the capital of his United Kingdom.
+Approximately 1000 BCE King David captures the city Jebus, and makes it the capital of his United Kingdom.
 North of the city of David, upon the hilltop of Mount Moriah best known for the Binding of Isaac by Abraham, David’s son Solomon builds the First Temple.
-Some 400 years later in 586 B.C. the Babylonian King Nebuchadnezzar conquers the Judean Kingdom and destroys the Temple.
+Some 400 years later in 586 BCE the Babylonian King Nebuchadnezzar conquers the Judean Kingdom and destroys the Temple.

 MAP OF JERUSALEM - FIRST TEMPLE PERIOD